Expert Ankle Pain

 Strengthen the Peroneals

 The peroneal muscles on the outer calf are the primary dynamic stabilisers of the ankle.
-Regular resistance band eversion exercises reduce lateral sprain risk by up to 40%.
+Regular resistance band eversion exercises reduce lateral ankle injury risk significantly.

 Train Balance & Proprioception

-Single-leg balance training on unstable surfaces 3× per week restores joint position sense — the most important preventive strategy after ankle sprain.
+Single-leg balance training on unstable surfaces 3Γ per week restores joint position sense β the most important preventive strategy for chronic ankle conditions.

 Complete Full Rehabilitation

 Return to sport only when ankle strength and proprioception match the uninjured side.
-Premature return is the leading cause of ankle sprain recurrence.
+Premature return is the leading cause of ankle pain recurrence.

 Use Appropriate Footwear